Ruby Gloom

 Ruby Gloom is a Canadian animated television series based on the Mighty Fine apparel line of the same name, created by illustrator Martin Hsu.
 It was produced by Nelvana and aired on YTV in Canada.
 The series began with a pilot in 2003, and then became a full series that aired for two seasons from October 15, 2006, to June 1, 2008.
 40 episodes were produced.

-Ruby Gloom's character designs have inspired a line of garments on Etsy since mid-2008.

 Overview

 The series focuses on the daily life of a kindhearted rag doll-like girl named Ruby Gloom, who lives in a large Victorian mansion in the town of Gloomsville.
 Through a seemingly macabre atmosphere, Ruby gets into quirky and comical misadventures with her ensemble of gothic friends: Doom Kitty, Iris, Misery, Skull Boy, Frank, Len, and Poe.

 History

 Franchise

 In 2001, Ruby Gloom began as a drawing on a piece of paper by illustrator Martin Hsu and was then spawned into a franchise by the U.S. company Mighty Fine three years later.
 Ruby Gloom began as a stationery line, and was featured on pencil cases, backpacks, clothing, keychains, and plush toys which were sold through Doeworld, a subsidiary of Mighty Fine.
 Books were also made for the series, the first being Ruby Gloom's Keys to Happiness in 2004, as well as two calendars for 2004 and 2005.
 The product line had an interactive website where users could chat in a forum, and click around for free things, such as desktop icons and screensavers.

 Towards the end of 2004, the website changed to a forum only dubbed "The Mansion".
 By the end of 2004, the website had been redesigned and featured an interactive mansion to explore and user-submitted artwork.
 Ruby was shown smiling on the roof with her cat Doom Kitty.
 By 2006, the forum was removed, and the website had taken on a format aimed at kids.